-There are two privately owned and three state-run national TV stations in Colombia, with lot of regional TV networks and channels.
+There are two privately owned and three state-run national TV stations in Colombia, with a lot of regional TV networks and channels.
 The main TV private national networks are Canal RCN, and Caracol, both of whom also have national radio coverage.
-Canal Uno is the main state owned broadcaster, which transmits private sourced programming, while Senal Colombia transmits the governments education and cultural messaging and Sepal Institucional is used for government broadcasts, live congress feeds, etc.
+Canal Uno is the main state-owned broadcaster, which transmits privately sourced programming, while Senal Colombia transmits the government’s education and cultural messaging and Sepal Institucional is used for government broadcasts, live congress feeds, etc.

 Radio and News

 Radiodifusora Nacional de Colombia is the national state-run radio station, while the main private radio stations with national coverage include Caracol; RCN (both with vast affiliate networks); Cadena Super; Colmundo; & Todelar.

 Print media is privately owned, and there are around 30 large daily newspapers in Colombia, with three of the main dailies emanating from capital Bogotá.

 A large selection of business papers also circulate, as well as industrial and trade magazines, which enjoy a strong online presence alongside their print runs.

 While effective national PR campaigns can target national papers, the power of the local paper should not be discarded by Colombian PR agencies or foreign investors to the market, as a means of ensuring maximum market penetration.